sonos/torch-to-nnef/docs/tutos/4_dynamic_axes.md

 They explicitly state the delay expected after the operation at this point of the graph.
-Now each time you will call this model loaded, within the same state: it will expect to receive the next 8 frames of melbanks. as explained earlier the state caching is managed internally by tract :magic_wand: .
+Now each time you will call this loaded model within the same state: it will expect to receive the next 8 frames of melbanks.
+And as explained earlier the state caching is managed internally by tract :magic_wand: .

 !!! info